Damien Cook: 2023

 After not being selected by New South Wales for game one of the 2023 State of Origin series, Cook was chosen to play in game two after Apisai Koroisau was ruled out of the series with a suspected broken jaw.

 Cook played a total of 23 games throughout the year as South Sydney finished 9th on the table and missed the finals.

 2024

 After South Sydney started the season poorly winning only one match from their opening five games, Cook was left out of the starting 17 for the clubs round 6 game against Cronulla.

 On 19 June, Cook signed a two-year deal to join St. George Illawarra starting in 2025.
 Cook played a total of 23 games for South Sydney in his final year at the club as they finished 16th on the table.
-Cook's last game for South Sydney was a 36-28 loss against arch-rivals the Sydney Roosters.
+Cook's last game for South Sydney was a 36–28 loss against arch-rivals the Sydney Roosters.

 2025

-On 13 January, Cook was named co-captain of St. George Illawarra alongside team mate Clinton Gutherson for the 2025 season.
+On 13 January, Cook was named co-captain of St. George Illawarra alongside teammate Clinton Gutherson for the 2025 season.

 Cook played every game for St. George Illawarra in the 2025 NRL season as the club endured a difficult campaign finishing 15th on the table.

+2026

+On 8 May, it was reported that Cook would depart the Dragons at the end of the season to join the Castleford Tigers in the Super League.
+Hours later, the Dragons confirmed Cook's departure from the club, and Castleford subsequently announced his signing on a two-year deal.

+Cook played 21 games for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.
+It was the clubs first wooden spoon and the first any St. George affiliated side had received since 1938.